 FDA Drug Safety Expert

-Drug safety experts have extensive pharmocology and clinical trial experience and are well versed in FDA law and regulations.
-For consultations, advice about the field,
+FormerFDA.com Drug safety experts have extensive pharmacology, medical device safety and clinical trial experience and are well versed in FDA law, clinical trial requirements and regulatory affairs.

 In addition to being a drug safety expert for new currently in development FormerFDA has specialists in the FDA’s AERS database.
-FDA AERS (also knows as ‘FAERS’), or the Adverse Event Reporting System, has been collecting adverse events of medicines which have already been approved.
-FormerFDA.com has access to the AERS/FAERS database, from its inception in 1968 to the latest available update.
+FDA AERS (also knows as ‘FAERS’), or the (FDA) Adverse Event Reporting System, has been collecting adverse events of medicines which have already been approved.
+FormerFDA.com has access to the AERS/FAERS database, from its inception in 1968 to the latest available quarterly updates.

 The accumulated FDA AERS database contains adverse events from every single U.S. marketed since its inception in 1997.
 It is run by the FDA and is a central depot of adverse events from many different sources including, physicians, pharmacists, nurses, pharmaceutical companies, lawyers or the lay public.